TiCoKH/ssi-engine/README.md

 From the project directory run the following command:
-`java -jar ./target/engine-SNAPSHOT.jar [<directory> [--no-title]]` where `<directory>` is the one in which the game data for Buck Rogers 1 resides and the --no-title argument skips the screens before the title menu.
+`java -jar ./target/engine-SNAPSHOT.jar [<directory> [--no-title]]` where `<directory>` contains the game data from any of the SSI goldbox games and the --no-title argument skips the screens before the title menu.

 In the title menu use